 |Stairlift||Stair Climber||Platform Lift|

-These problems can be overcome by one or more of the following solutions: widening the doorway; installing a taller toilet or inserting a platform below your existing toilet; installing grab bars beside the toilet and in the shower area; removing the cabinets below the sink to increase floor space for a wheelchair; purchasing a shower chair, bath bench or a bath lift to assist with transfers into and out of the bathtub or shower; or remodeling the bathroom and installing a curb-less roll-in shower to make it easier and safer to access the shower area.
+These problems can be overcome by one or more of the following solutions: widen the doorways; install a taller toilet model or insert a platform below your existing toilet; install grab bars beside your toilet and in the shower area; purchase a shower chair to sit on in the shower or a bath bench or bath lift to assist with transfers into and out of the bathtub; or remodel the bathroom and install an easy access curbless roll-in shower.

 |Bath Lift||Accessible Shower||Elevated Toilet|